8 min read

 Weizmann Institute of Science is one of the world’s largest multidisciplinary basic research institutions in the fields of natural and exact sciences.

-They struggled with informing the staff about IT upgrades with lots of systems to maintain.
+They struggled to inform staff about IT upgrades, with lots of systems to maintain.

-Weizmann Institute decided to implement DeskAlerts as a solution to send alerts about maintenance, outages, and server downtime to all employees in seconds.
+Weizmann Institute decided to implement an employee notification system as a solution to send highly visible alerts about maintenance, outages, and server downtime to all employees in seconds.
 They also benefited from the tool's acknowledgement feature – it was crucial for the institute to see who received and read the messages.

 Maintenance messages are communications that inform users about the temporary unavailability of systems, websites, or other services that they use because of updates or other maintenance.
 These messages keep users informed about the status of the service or system and the expected duration of the outage.